 If I have high blood pressure, can I take steps to prevent problems like preeclampsia during pregnancy?

-You may be at higher than average risk for getting preeclampsia during pregnancy if you currently have chronic hypertension (high blood pressure not due to pregnancy).
-Your risk is also higher if you had gestational hypertension (high blood pressure that occurs only during pregnancy) or preeclampsia with an earlier pregnancy, if you are obese, or if you have other risk factors.1
+If you currently have chronic hypertension (high blood pressure not due to pregnancy), you may be at higher-than-average risk for getting preeclampsia during pregnancy.
+Your risk is also higher if you had gestational hypertension (high blood pressure that occurs only during pregnancy) or preeclampsia with a previous pregnancy, if you are obese, or if you have other risk factors.1

 Before You get Pregnant